LalitBhatt4/WebAR-Contact/README.md

 # WebAR-Contact
+This project is aimed to provide contact details via a qr-code in an augmented reality environment.

-Augmented reality project built with Unity and Vuforia SDK.
+- Marker based augmented reality project built on Unity with Vuforia SDK.
+- Deployed on web for easier access and usability.

+Scan the qr-code on my resume to test the project!